Journal of the

 flush with right-hand margin of the column.

-numbers and/or voucher specimens will be made available
+voucher specimens will be made available to interested

-voucher number for each specimen should be stated in the
+number for each specimen should be stated in the Results

-Results section.
-The location of the collection should
+section.
+The location of the collection should be stated

-be stated in the Methods section.
-This will facilitate
+in the Methods section.
+This will facilitate easy access

-easy access should another researcher wish to obtain and
+should another researcher wish to obtain and examine the

 Authors should use the Name – Year format